-27) SOURCE Switch-Determines the source of the trigger signal that is coupled to the input of the trigger circuit.
+29 A SOURCE Switch-Determines the source of the trigger signal that coupled to the input of the A Trigger circuit.

 INT-Permits triggering on signals that are applied to the CH 1 OR X and CH 2 OR Y input connectors.
-The source of the internal signal is selected by the INT switch.
+The source of the internal signal is selected by the A & B INT switch.